-The programme has an Internship Office to handle the various issues relevant to internships.
-The internship must be reported to and registered with this office.
+The programme has an Internship coordinator who handles the various issues relevant to internships.
+The internship must be reported to and registered through the coordinator.
 The following matters must be arranged by the graduation supervisor (or someone designated by the supervisor).

-- 1. The supervisors, AM internship mentor and company mentor are designated (see Supervision). - 2.
+- 1. The supervisors -- AM internship mentor and company mentor -- are designated (see Supervision). - 2.
 The internship job description is assessed and approved by the AM internship mentor. - 3.
 Prior to starting the internship, the student must have a course programme signed by the M-coordinator and the chair, and a minimum of 45 ECs of the programme completed.